3mdeb/conferences/2025/lpc/future-of-platform-security-measurement.md

 Key Hash Exposure: Critical for Modern Security

 Current Problem:
-- BootGuard Key Manifest is in SPI flash, complex to parse
+- Boot Guard Key Manifest is in SPI flash, complex to parse
 - AMD PSP root key hash is in fuses (?), no standard interface
 - ARM implementations vary wildly
 - No way to (easily) verify which key is fused